rust-lang/rust/doc/tutorial/syntax.md

 This will provide a synonym, `monster_size`, for unsigned integers.
 It will not actually create a new type—`monster_size` and `uint` can be used interchangeably, and using one where the other is expected is not a type error.
-Read about [single-variant tags][svt] in the next section if you need to create a type name that's not just a synonym.
+Read about [single-variant tags][svt] further on if you need to create a type name that's not just a synonym.

-[svt]: FIXME
+[svt]: data.html#single_variant_tag

 ## Literals